Hemagglutination

 Prevalence and/or Incidence

-Erythrocyte alloimmunization occurs in up to 58% of sickle cell patients, up to 35% in other transfusion-dependent patients, and in approximately 0.8% of all pregnant women.
+Erythrocyte alloimmunization occurs in up to 58% of patients with sickle cell, up to 35% in other patients who are transfusion-dependent, and in approximately 0.8% of all individuals who are pregnant.

 Symptoms